brothernk/project_two/README.md

 **Clicking Add Your Own Button**

-* When you click on the `Add Your Own` button

-* A modal will open titled `Make Us Laugh`, here I have added a joke:
+* When you click on the `Add Your Own` button a modal will open titled `Make Us Laugh`, here I have added a joke:

 	![Image of Adding a Joke](./public/assets/images/addajoke.PNG)